AI-kartheek/Competions-and-Hackathons/README.md

 ## Hackathon and Competition Projects
-* Here are some Hackathon and Competition Projects that got selected for it's desired Output.
+* Here are some Hackathon and Competition Projects that got selected on basis of their desired Outputs and constraints.